Eddie Rosario Preview, Player Props: Braves vs. Giants

 Eddie Rosario At The Plate

-- Rosario has driven home a run in 31 games this season (28.4%), including more than one RBI in 15.6% of his games and producing three or more of his team's runs on eight occasions..
+- In 32 games this year (28.8%), Rosario has picked up an RBI, and in 18 of those games (16.2%) he had two or more.
+He has also driven in three or more of his team's runs in eight contests.

-- He has scored in 37.6% of his games this season, with more than one run scored in 8.3%.
+- He has scored in 42 of 111 games this year, and more than once 9 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.